NCA HOUSTON CELIAC SUPPORT GROUP

 Dear Celiac Friend,

 I understand that you are interested in our support group.
-I am chairman of the Houston Celiac Support Group and Former President of CSA/USA, Inc. I want to familiarize you with our group for people with intolerances to wheat, barley, rye and oats (Celiac Disease and Dermatitis Herpetiformis), or just wheat allergy.
-We have a New Member Packet.
+I am president of the NCA Houston Celiac Support Group and Former President of CSA/USA, Inc. I want to familiarize you with our group for people with intolerances to wheat, barley, rye and oats (Celiac Disease (CD) and Dermatitis Herpetiformis), or just wheat allergy.
+We have a New Member Packet for newbies.
 Go to the section on this web page about Membership and our New Member Packet.
 Be sure to study the special Outline to guide you in the steps to start a gluten-free diet.

 After years of suffering with a myriad of digestive complaints or multiple mysterious symptoms, you finally have a correct diagnosis of Celiac Disease - we hope.
 You are one of the lucky ones!
 There is treatment available in terms of a gluten-free diet, but you must commit to a lifelong attention to the dietary restrictions.
 The gluten-free diet is easier to navigate with assistance from a support group where leaders are dealing with the GF diet every day.
 Also, you will gain hints from other members and form life-long bonds.
 All members should aim for zero gluten and a healthy lifestyle.